jiaruizhang96/ECE1724-Rust-Project/README.md

 3. **Data Redundancy for Reliability**
    - Ensures reliability by maintaining data redundancy through quorum-based storage.
 Each record is replicated across multiple nodes in the network using a quorum size of `3` to tolerate potential node failures.

+4. **Authentication and Access control**
+   - Our system uses ed25519 digital signatures for authentication.
+Each registed user generates a unique public-private key pair.
+The UserManager implements access control through an Access Control List (ACL) that maps keys to authorized user public keys, enabling permission at a file level.
 ---

 ## Prerequisites